Article I Offices

 No loans, other than through the purchase of bond, debentures, or similar obligations of the type customarily sold in public offerings, or through ordinary deposit of funds in a bank, shall be made by APDA.

 A. Sanctioning.
 APDA shall, by majority vote of the members, sanction debating tournaments hosted by its members either as an online, hybrid, or in-person tournament.
+When requesting a hybrid modality, schools must specify at the time of sanctioning whether the tournament will permit hybrid/semi-hybrid competitors, hybrid judges, or both.
 A vote of the body promulgating a schedule shall be considered to sanction all the tournaments appearing on that schedule.
 Each sanctioned tournament shall make known to competitors its tabulation procedures, judging procedures and debating format, and, if providing accommodations to competitors, pledge to provide safe accommodations.
 Except as otherwise provided by the Certificate of Incorporation or these Bylaws, the Corporation shall not direct how a member shall run its tournament.
 In order to award points for Team, Speaker, or Club of the Year, a tournament must be APDA-sanctioned.

-If a tournament must change their modality fewer than two weeks before the tournament, the modality can be switched by a unanimous vote of APDA Board rather than an APDA Meeting.
+If a tournament must change their modality fewer than two weeks before the tournament, the modality can be switched by a unanimous vote of the ex-officio members of the board of trustees rather than an APDA Meeting.
+If more than three members are recused from a vote, the modality must be switched by the Class A and B trustees.

 APDA shall maintain a “Best Practices” document, containing a list of expectations with which APDA-sanctioned tournaments should comply, and append that document to these bylaws.
 This document may be amended by a two-thirds vote of the members at a meeting that satisfies a quorum.
 If a member that has hosted an APDA-sanctioned tournament requests that one of its future tournaments be sanctioned by APDA, the member must disclose the answer to each of the following questions about its most recent APDA-sanctioned tournament: (1) Did the tournament violate any of the Best Practices?; (2) If any of the Best Practices were violated, why were they violated, and what steps are being taken to ensure the practices are not violated at future tournaments?
 Disclosure must be made to the league by posting in the “General” section of APDA’s private online message board.
 Disclosure must take place no later than 2 weeks prior to the meeting at which the member is requesting an APDA-sanction for its tournament.
 The Board of Trustees may grant extensions on a case-by-case basis.
 British Parliamentary debate tournaments and the North American Debate Championship shall not be required to adhere to these requirements.